 Restoring wallets is a deterministic mathematical process.
 If you enter a set of words, you will always recover the same wallet.
 If any of those words are different from your original wallet, you will instead recover an empty wallet.
 If you are sure you are using the correct recovery phrase, we identified several typical cases where users can make a mistake.

 Case 1 - Most probably it's because you imported an incorrect seed passphrase.
-By default Waves wallet always contains 15 English words with spaces between each word.
+By default Waves seed always contains 15 English words with spaces between each word.
 Except the beginning of the first word and the end of the last word.

 So, please make sure that you are importing the correct seed phrase because even a single character will generate completely different waves address.